Crackdown on risk hits Barclays, Deutsche

 "We belong to the best capitalised banks in Europe," Chief Executive Andreas Treichl told a news conference.
 "All we need is growth," he said.

-(Additional reporting by Katharina Bart in Zurich, Sarah White in Madrid, Georgina Prodhan in Vienna and Matt Scuffham, Laura Noonan and Chris Vellacott in London; Editing by Carmel Crimmins, Will Waterman and David Stamp)
+(Additional reporting by Katharina Bart in Zurich, Sarah White in Madrid, Georgina Prodhan in Vienna and Matt Scuffham, Laura Noonan and Chris Vellacott in London; Editing by Carmel Crimmins and Will Waterman)